-In partnership with St. James' Episcopal Church in Lewisburg, we opened the first flood relief distribution center for the area.
-With an easily accessible site not affected by the flood, we were able to receive and organize truckloads of in-kind donations from all over the country.
-We enlisted the support of community volunteers to load vehicles with flood relief items and quickly distribute them to affected areas.
-United Way of GBV convened local partners to get hot meals to flood victims and volunteers throughout the area as well.
-As the waters receded and the roads became clear, we were then able to direct incoming supplies to the appropriate flood relief distribution sites throughout the county.
+In partnership with St. James' Episcopal Church, we opened the first flood relief distribution center for the area.
+With an easily accessible site not affected by the flood, the church was able to receive and organize truckloads of donations from all over the country.
+Vehicles loaded with flood relief items were quickly distributed to affected areas by hundreds of volunteers.
+We convened local partners to get hot meals to flood survivors and volunteers throughout the area as well.

 With so many amazing people wanting to lend a helping hand, we coordinated hundreds of volunteers and thousands of hours of work.
-Our volunteers were INCREDIBLE.
-They helped distribute water and food, organize donations, clean up/muck out, staff sites, and fill in wherever they were needed.
-We cannot thank them enough.
-We then partnered with Volunteer WV to coordinate long-term volunteers.
+Volunteers from far and wide helped distribute water and food, organize donations, clean up/muck out houses, staff distribution sites, and fill in wherever needed.
+The immense needs could not have been met had it not been for all the selfless people who offered a helping hand.

 Phase 2: Addressing Immediate Needs

-United Way of GBV knew there were immediate needs to address and used generously donated flood relief funds to purchase additional supplies that were in high demand. $12,000 was spent on necessary supplies such as: food, water, cleaning supplies, boots, gloves, masks, paper products, flashlights, batteries, lanterns, tarps, dehumidifiers, sump pumps, generators, totes, buckets, mops, brooms, squeegees, toiletries, and baby items.
+We knew there were immediate needs to address and used those generously donated flood relief funds to purchase supplies that were in high demand. $13,412.58 was spent on supplies such as: food, water, cleaning supplies, boots, gloves, masks, paper products, flashlights, batteries, lanterns, tarps, dehumidifiers, sump pumps, generators, totes, buckets, mops, brooms, squeegees, toiletries, and baby items.

-With so many items being donated and more coming in every day, we turned our attention to needs outside of donated supplies and worked with community leaders to distribute hundreds of gift cards to folks so they could purchase what they needed to make it through another day. $65,000 was spent on gift cards to Lowes, Kroger, Food Lion, Wal Mart, Shell, plus loaded Visa and MasterCard gift cards.
+With so many items being donated and more coming in every day, attention turned to needs outside of donated supplies and we worked with community leaders, churches, and volunteers to distribute hundreds of gift cards to flood survivors so they could purchase what they needed to make it through another day. $69,750 was spent on gift cards to Lowes, Kroger, Food Lion, Walmart, Shell, plus loaded Visa and MasterCard gift cards.

 Hundreds of people were displaced in the Greenbrier Valley after the flood.
-Many stayed (and are still staying) with friends and loved ones.
-Others were able to find rentals while their homes are being rebuilt or until they figure out the next step. $14,110 has been spent so far on helping people with rent & mortgage payments and utility bills.
+Many stayed with friends and loved ones while others rented until they could move back into their homes. $24,976.96 was spent on rent and mortgage payments and utility bills.

 Phase 3: Supporting Long-Term Recovery

-Moving forward, our focus is on long-term recovery efforts.
-United Way of GBV has partnered with the Greater Greenbrier Long-Term Recovery Committee (GGLTRC) to support their efforts in rebuilding the Greenbrier Valley.
-United Way of GBV contributed $50,000 to the GGLTRC for the support of a Disaster Program Coordinator and 2 AmeriCorps Vista members, all of whom will focus on flood recovery in Greenbrier Valley.
+Moving forward, we focused on long-term recovery efforts.
+We partnered with the Greater Greenbrier Long-Term Recovery Committee (GGLTRC) to support the committee’s efforts in rebuilding the Greenbrier Valley.
+United Way contributed $50,000 to GGLTRC for the support of a disaster program coordinator and two AmeriCorps VISTA members, all of whom focus on flood recovery in Greenbrier Valley.
 This partnership also included attending weekly Unmet Needs meetings where case managers presented cases to donors like United Way in order to help families rebuild their lives post-flood.

-We continue to team up with Appalachia Service Project in their effor to rebuild Rainelle.
-United Way of GBV is sponsoring 2 new homes from start to finish for $110,000.
-We're also sponsoring the demolition of 10 flood-damaged homes for $30,000 to make way for more new builds.
-In addition to these two new homes and the demolition of 10 damaged ones, United Way of GBV donated $10,000 to purchase a new staff home for the owners of the Alderson Hospitality House, one of our partner agencies, as their home was completely destroyed.
+We teamed up with Appalachia Service Project in their effort to rebuild Rainelle. $175,000 went to ASP for the construction and/or repair of eight homes on the western end of Greenbrier County.
+UW also sponsored the demolition of 10 flood-damaged homes for $30,000 to make way for new builds.
+In addition to these new homes and the demolition of 10 damaged ones, we donated $10,000 toward the purchase of a new staff home for the owners of the Alderson Hospitality House, one of our partner agencies, as their home was completely destroyed.

-As folks start to move back into new or repaired homes, we helped several families purchase big-ticket items such as refrigerators, stoves, microwaves, washers, dryers, and gas heaters.
-So far we have spent $13,335 on appliances and home furnishings.
+As folks started to move back into new or repaired homes, we helped several families purchase big-ticket items such as kitchen appliances and furniture: $31,875.27.

 Gateway Industries in Ronceverte is one of our community partners who was hit very hard by the flood.
-United Way of GBV committed $10,000 to helping this agency get back on its feet and serving those in need.
+We committed $10,000 to helping this agency get back on its feet and serving those in need.

-Repairs and rebuilding will be an ongoing effort.
-United Way of GBV has provided financial assistance with the high costs of materials and contractors for $35,000 so far.
+Repairs and rebuilding continue to be an ongoing effort.
+United Way provided financial assistance with the costs of materials and contractors for $90,266.07.

 Homes weren't the only things destroyed in the flood.
-Many survivors lost their vehicles as well.
-We spent $9,700 on a gently used car for an ederly woman who wanted nothing more than to be able to drive to see her daughter.
+Many lost their vehicles as well.
+We purchased gently used vehicles for four flood affected families: 32,449.65

 Thank you for your support!